-For the year ended December 31, 2020, the Company reported a net loss of \$3,149,852 and had cash used in operating activities of \$844,794, and ended the year with an accumulated deficit of \$128,255,391 and total current assets in excess of current liabilities of \$1,701,684.
-At December 31, 2020, the Company had \$3,011,811 of cash and approximately \$442,000 of availability on its Credit Facility.
-The Credit Facility is a \$2,000,000 line of credit, which is subject to a borrowing base calculation based on the Company's eligible accounts receivable and eligible inventory, each multiplied by an applicable advance rate, with an overall limitation tied to the Company's eligible accounts receivable as well as financial covenants including a requirement to maintain a minimum unrestricted cash balance of \$2,000,000.
-As of December 31, 2020, we had a total borrowing base of approximately \$759,000, an outstanding balance of \$267,289, and a cash management services reserve of \$50,000, resulting in the availability of approximately \$442,000 on the Credit Facility.
+For the year ended December 31, 2021, the Company reported a net loss of \$412,785 and had cash used in operating activities of \$1,699,615, and ended the year with an accumulated deficit of \$128,668,176 and total current assets in excess of current liabilities of \$1,209,361.
+At December 31, 2021, the Company had \$2,361,059 of cash and approximately \$460,000 of availability on its Credit Facility.
+The Credit Facility is a \$1,000,000 line of credit, which is subject to a borrowing base calculation based on the Company's eligible accounts receivable and eligible inventory, each multiplied by an applicable advance rate, with an overall limitation tied to the Company's eligible accounts receivable as well as financial covenants including a requirement to maintain a minimum unrestricted cash balance of \$1,000,000.
+As of December 31, 2021, we had a total borrowing base of approximately \$913,000, an outstanding balance of \$403,089, and a cash management services reserve of \$50,000, resulting in the availability of approximately \$460,000 on the Credit Facility.

-Since inception through December 31, 2020, we have incurred cumulative losses of \$128,255,391 and have never generated enough cash through operations to support our business.
-For the year ended December 31, 2020, we had a cash flow deficit from operations of \$844,794.
+Since inception through December 31, 2021, we have incurred cumulative losses of \$128,668,176 and have never generated enough cash through operations to support our business.
+For the year ended December 31, 2021, we had a cash flow deficit from operations of \$1,699,615.
 The Company has made significant investments in the engineering, development and marketing of its intelligent automation platforms, including but not limited to, hardware and software enhancements, support services and applications.
 The funding for these development efforts has contributed to, and continues to contribute to, the ongoing operating losses and use of cash.
 Operating losses have been financed by debt and equity transactions, Credit Facility capacity, the sale of a wholly-owned subsidiary, and the management of working capital levels.
-The report from our independent registered public accounting firm on our consolidated financial statements for the year ended December 31, 2020 and the report from our former independent registered public accounting firm on our consolidated financial statements for the year ended December 31, 2019 each state that there is a substantial doubt about our ability to continue as a going concern.
-The Company's ability to continue as a going concern is dependent upon generating profitable operations in the future and obtaining the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.

-The Company's operations and financial results have also been impacted by the COVID-19 pandemic.
+As discussed above, the Company's operations and financial results have also been impacted by the COVID-19 pandemic.
 Both the health and economic aspects of the COVID-19 pandemic are highly fluid and the future course of each is uncertain.
 We cannot predict whether the outbreak of COVID-19 will be effectively contained on a sustained basis.
 Depending on the length and severity of the COVID-19 pandemic, the demand for our products, our customers' ability to meet payment obligations to the Company, our supply chain and production capabilities, and our workforces' ability to deliver our products and services could be impacted.
 Management is actively monitoring the impact of the global situation on the Company's financial condition, liquidity, operations, suppliers, industry, and workforce.
 While we expect this disruption to continue to have a material adverse impact on our results of operations, financial condition cash flows, and liquidity, the Company is unable to reasonably determine the full extent of the impact at this time.

-The Company's sales and gross profits have decreased significantly resulting from a contraction in commercial demand for our products, a lower revenue conversion rate in our existing pipeline and significant one-off transactions from customers in 2019 were not repeated in 2020.
+The Company's sales and gross profits have decreased significantly resulting from a contraction in commercial demand for our products, a lower revenue conversion rate in our existing pipeline and significant one-off transactions from customers in 2020 were not repeated in 2021.
 Due to travel restrictions, social distancing and shelter at home edicts, the hospitality industry, our largest market that generally accounts for a majority of our revenue, has suffered as much as any.
-Rising cases of COVID-19 in certain areas, the emergence of new virus strains and a slow vaccine rollout have resulted in the reinstatement of restrictive social-distancing regulations that limit both group and individual travel.
-Business travel, which comprises the largest source of hotel revenue, remains nearly nonexistent.
-Although a slow return is expected in the second half of 2021, business travel is not expected to return to 2019 levels until at least 2023.11 According to an STR forecast, until group, business and international demand returns, U.S. hotel occupancy rates will not exceed 50% in 2021.
-Moreover, full recovery of revenue per available room (RevPAR) is unlikely to return to pre-pandemic levels until the end of 2024.12
+For a more detailed discussion of the impact of COVID-19 on the hospitality industry, see Item 1 - Recent Developments - Impact of COVID-19 Pandemic.